Green: Money, Mary Jane and Shopify

 The common thread throughout most major industry disruptors is that they out-teched established companies.
 They focused on technological--usually digital--aspects to offer a better, more convenient option to consumers.
 Eventually, these once-small, “out-there” companies surpassed their immense competition--because their tech was better.

 When it comes to Cannabis, there is fertile ground for disruption.
 Namely, digital disruption.
-And we’ve got an idea that e-commerce Cannabis might just be the next big thing.
+And we’ve got the idea that e-commerce Cannabis might just be the next big thing.

 Market your Cannabis company to Gen Z